parraman/asm-simulator/docs/instruction-set.rst

 referenced by Operand 2.
 The result will be stored in the register referenced by Operand 1.

+The operation will modify the values of the carry (C) and zero (Z) flags of the Status Register.

 +-----------+-------------------+-------------------+---------------------+
 | Opcode    | Operand 1         | Operand 2         | Example             |
 +===========+===================+===================+=====================+